isabella232/Deploy-Scripts/AEM/README.md

 	<tbody>
 		<tr>
 			<td bgcolor="#ffffcc">
 				<p><strong>NOTE:</strong> This document is specific to deploying the Umbrella roaming client on Windows client operating systems, such as Windows 8 or 10.
 We do not support the installation of the Umbrella roaming client on Windows Server operating systems.
 A list of prerequisites is available <a href="https://docs.umbrella.com/product/msp/prerequisites/">here</a>.
-This document assumes you've read these prerequisistes and have opened the appropriate firewall ports</p>
+This document assumes you've read these prerequisites and have opened the appropriate firewall ports</p>
 			</td>
 		</tr>
 	</tbody>